-The Geo Labs maintains a management system registered to ISO 9001:2015 and select test methods are accredited to ISO/IEC 17025:2017.
+The Geo Labs maintains a Quality Management System that is certified as being in conformity with ISO 9001 by Intertek.
+Select test methods are accredited to ISO/IEC 17025/2017.
 A copy of the Geo Labs' Scope of Accreditation is available upon request.

-The Geo Labs participates in proficiency testing (PT) programs organized by a range of national and international PT providers, including Proficiency Testing Canada, CANMET, Environment Canada, and the International Association of Geoanalysts (IAG).
+The Geo Labs participates in proficiency testing (PT) programs organized by a range of national and international PT providers, including Proficiency Testing Canada (PTC), CANMET, Environment Canada, and the International Association of Geoanalysts (IAG).